eclab/grains/info/ModularMIDIConventionsForMusicians.md

 Modular MIDI further supports **Current Program Save**.
 This is an Auxiliary Parameter, CC 3 = 1, and CC 35 = 0.
 It instructs the module to save its current parameters to the patch slot it is presently using (or last saved to or loaded from).

-Finally, Modular MIDI supports **Current Program Revert**.
+Modular MIDI supports **Current Program Revert**.
 This is an Auxiliary Parameter, CC 3 = 1, and CC 35 = 1.
 It instructs the module to reload its current parameters from the patch slot it is presently using (or last saved to or loaded from).

+A module can respond to a request to **Reset its ID** back to its default value.
+This is an Auxiliary Parameter, CC 3 = 16, and CC 35 = 0.

+A module respond to a request to **Change its ID**.
+This is an Auxiliary Parameter, CC 3 = 16, and CC 35 = the ID number in question.

 It's entirely up to your module as to whether it supports one or more of these commands.
-See the **[Saving and Loading Table](#savingandloadingtable)** for information on these three commands.
+See the **[Auxiliary Functions Table](#auxiliaryfunctionstable)** for information on these commands.

 <a name="tables"/></a>